Written by: Felicity Flores

 Source: Genius club

 Hirata works for NASA, supervising the next generation of space telescopes.
-His research deals with Cosmic Microwave Background, dark energy, accelerated universe expansion, galaxy clusters, and the universe’s large-scale structure.
+His research deals with the Cosmic Microwave Background, dark energy, accelerated universe expansion, galaxy clusters, and the universe’s large-scale structure.

 Currently, Hirata is a professor at Ohio State University’s Center for Cosmology and AstroParticle Physics.